-- (b) The repayment of debt to Rare Asset Reconstruction Limited, up to the balance sheet date of Rs.
-19.00 Crore (March 31, 2021 is Rs.
-13.00 Crore) has been adjusted against the total outstanding loan liability. - (c) If all the terms and conditions of the settlement are fully complied and subject to sanction of the revised repayment proposal, there will be reduction in debt by Rs.
-23.44 Crore.
+(b) The repayment of debt to Rare Asset Reconstruction Limited, up to the balance sheet date of Rs.
+19.00 Crore (March 31, 2022 is Rs.
+19.00 Crore) has been adjusted against the total outstanding loan liability.

-(d) In view of settlement / consent terms filed with DRT, the Original Application filed by Rare Asset Reconstruction Limited (being assignee of debts of Dena Bank) has been disposed on October 15, 2018 and the recovery proceedings by the Recovery Officer of the Hon'ble DRT were being adjourned.
+(c) In view of settlement / consent terms filed with DRT, the Original Application filed by Rare Asset Reconstruction Limited (being assignee of debts of Dena Bank) has been disposed on October 15, 2018 and the recovery proceedings by the Recovery Officer of the Hon'ble DRT were being adjourned.
 Thereafter, the Demand Notice dated August 3, 2021 is issued by Recovery Officer and further action / hearing is pending before Hon'ble Recovery Officer.

-Willful Defaulter:
+Wilful Defaulter:

-(e) Dena Bank has declared the Company as a wilful defaulter on March 31, 2016 for outstanding amount of Rs 51.44 Crores and reported the name of the Company and its directors to the Reserve Bank of India and Credit Information Bureau (India) Limited (CIBIL) as Wilful Defaulter.
-The Company has challenged the said action before the Hon'ble Gujarat High Court.
-However, Dena Bank has assigned the debt associated with the Company to Rare Asset Reconstruction Limited ("Rare ARC") and the Company has entered into settlement with Rare ARC and Rare ARC has agreed for withdrawal of wilful defaulter on receipt of entire settlement amount.
+(d) Dena Bank has declared the holding Company as a wilful defaulter on March 31, 2016 for outstanding amount of Rs.
+51.44 Crores and reported the name of the holding Company and its directors to the Reserve Bank of India and Credit Information Bureau (India) Limited (CIBIL) as Wilful Defaulter.
+The holding Company has challenged the said action before the Hon'ble Gujarat High Court and the said petition was pending for further hearing.
+However, Dena Bank has assigned the debt associated with the holding Company to Rare Asset Reconstruction Limited ("Rare ARC") and the holding Company has entered into settlement with Rare ARC and Rare ARC has agreed for withdrawal of wilful defaulter on receipt of entire settlement amount.
 Based on the settlement terms, the Hon'ble Gujarat High Court by order dated February 8, 2022 has disposed of the petition as withdrawn.